AJIN-B/Fake-Bank-Note-Detection/README.md

 **Dataset link :** [Download](https://archive.ics.uci.edu/ml/datasets/banknote+authentication)

-In here we used a dataset that have 1372 entries of fake and normal banknote.
+In here we used a dataset that have **1372 entries of fake and normal banknote**.
-Data were extracted from images that were taken from genuine and forged banknote-like specimens.
+Data were extracted from images that were taken from **genuine and forged banknote**-like specimens.
 For digitization, an industrial camera usually used for print inspection was used.
-The final images have 400x 400 pixels.
-Due to the object lens and distance to the investigated object gray-scale pictures with a resolution of about 660 dpi were gained.
-Wavelet Transform tool were used to extract features from images.
+The final images have **400x 400 pixels**.
+Due to the object lens and distance to the investigated object gray-scale pictures with a resolution of about 660 dpi were gained. **Wavelet Transform tool were used to extract features from images**.The features are given below.

-•	V1 represents variance of Wavelet Transformed image (continuous).
+- V1 represents variance of Wavelet Transformed image (continuous).

-•	V2 represents  skewness of Wavelet Transformed image (continuous).
+- V2 represents  skewness of Wavelet Transformed image (continuous).

-•	V3 represents  curtosis of Wavelet Transformed image (continuous).
+- V3 represents  curtosis of Wavelet Transformed image (continuous).

-•	V4 represents  entropy of image (continuous).
+- V4 represents  entropy of image (continuous).

-•	Label represents class .
+- Label represents class .

 There are 762 normal banknote and  610 fake banknote.